Claudio-C-Santos/MS4-peacefulmind.art/README.md

 a quote before having to commit to registering.
 - As a registered client, I want to easily add a desired product to my shopping bag.
 - As a registered client, I want to be able to delete a product from the shopping bag.
-- As a registered client, I want to be able to pay for my purchases in a easy way.
 - As a registered client, I want to be able to save my personal details to use them on my next purchase.
 Besides this I want to be able to update these details.
 - As a registered client, I want to be able to check my previous orders.
 - As a registered client, I want to be able to submit a community card in order to share my own or someone else's business.